realrate/Causing/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/)

 _Causing is a multivariate graphical analysis tool helping you to interpret the causal effects of a given equation system._
+Get a nice colored graph and immediately understand the causal effects between the variables.

 **Input:** You simply have to put in a dataset and provide an equation system in form of a python function.
 The endogenous variable on the left had side are assumed being caused by